olligobber/LocalNonogram/README.md

 * `lib/ArrayGrid.hs`: This contains an array based implementation of the monad in `lib/SolveClass.hs` for reading and updating the knowledge about the grid.
 * `lib/SolveLocally.hs`: This contains the actual logic of solving the grid.
 It is implemented only using the classes from `lib/SolveClass.hs`, so the underlying implementation can be chosen later.
 * `app/solveHints.hs`: This is the source for `exe/solveHints`.
 Similar to `app/makeHints.hs`, a function is used to solve each hint, which is then efficiently applied to each line.
+* `app/numSolvable.hs`: This is the source for `exe/numSolvable`.
+Similar to `app/allGrids.hs`, it generates a list of all grids lazily, and is able to apply a map-reduce to figure out which are locally solvable without excessive memory use, and remarkably little code.